primer3-org/primer3/README.txt

 PRIMER_INSIDE_PENALTY (float, default -1.0)

-This experimental parameter might not be maintained in this form in the next release.
-Non-default values valid only for sequences with 0 or 1 target regions.
+Non-default values are valid only for sequences with 0 or 1 target regions.
 If the primer is part of a pair that spans a target and overlaps the target, then multiply this value times the number of nucleotide positions by which the primer overlaps the (unique) target to get the 'position penalty'.
-The effect of this parameter is to allow Primer3 to include overlap with the target as a term in the objective function.
+The effect of this parameter is to allow primer3 to include overlap with the target as a term in the objective function.

 PRIMER_OUTSIDE_PENALTY (float, default 0.0)

-This experimental parameter might not be maintained in this form in the next release.
-Non-default values valid only for sequences with 0 or 1 target regions.
+Non-default values are valid only for sequences with 0 or 1 target regions.
 If the primer is part of a pair that spans a target and does not overlap the target, then multiply this value times the number of nucleotide positions from the 3' end to the (unique) target to get the 'position penalty'.
-The effect of this parameter is to allow Primer3 to include nearness to the target as a term in the objective function.
+The effect of this parameter is to allow primer3 to include nearness to the target as a term in the objective function.

 PRIMER_MAX_END_STABILITY (float 999.9999, default 100.0)

-The maximum stability for the five 3' bases of a left or right primer.
+The maximum stability for the last five 3' bases of a left or right primer.
 Bigger numbers mean more stable 3' ends.
-The value is the maximum delta G for duplex disruption for the five 3' bases as calculated using the nearest neighbor parameters published in Breslauer, Frank, Bloeker and Marky, Proc.
-Natl.
-Acad.
-Sci.
-USA, vol 83, pp 3746-3750.
-Primer3 uses a completely permissive default value for backward compatibility (which we may change in the next release).
-Rychlik recommends a maximum value of 9 (Wojciech Rychlik, "Selection of Primers for Polymerase Chain Reaction" in BA White, Ed., "Methods in Molecular Biology, Vol. 15: PCR Protocols: Current Methods and Applications", 1993, pp 31-40, Humana Press, Totowa NJ).
+The value is the maximum delta G (kcal/mol) for duplex disruption for the five 3' bases as calculated using the nearest-neighbor parameter values specified by PRIMER_TM_SANTALUCIA.

+If PRIMER_TM_SANTALUCIA=1, then delta G for the most stable 5-mer duplex GCGCG is 6.86 kcal/mol, and delta G for the most labile 5-mer (TATAT) is 0.86 kcal/mol.

+If PRIMER_TM_SANTALUCIA=0, then delta G for the most stable 5-mer duplex (GCGCG) is 13.4 kcal/mol, and delta G for the most labile 5-mer duplex (TATAC) is 4.6 kcal/mol.

 PRIMER_PRODUCT_OPT_TM (float, default 0.0)